cappuu02/Cybersecurity-Sapienza/Distributed System/13b) Synchronous Byzantine Agreement.md

 ```

 Intuitively the king algorithm has the following mechanisms inside:
--  **Mechanism 1 - All same no change of idea (Implemented in Vote-Propose rounds)**: If all correct processes have the same value for x, they detect this during Vote-Propose round and they do not get influenced by a byzking and other byzantines.
+-  **Mechanism 1 - All same no change of idea (Implemented in Vote-Propose rounds)**: If all correct processes have the same value for $x$, they detect this during Vote-Propose round and they do not get influenced by a byzking and other byzantines.
 - **Mechanism 2 - Not All Same**: Correct King imposes value (implemented in the king round) -> if corrects disagree the correct king imposes agreement.

 ### Algorithm